astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 2. In the menu for the service account, select `Actions -> Create Key`.
 This will provide you the necessary keyfile JSON for your airflow instance.
 Grab the JSON (save it somewhere important and safe), and bring it to your Airflow Deployment.

-    > **Note:** If you are running airflow on astronomer Cloud and your GCP is running in VPC, you will need to give access to the following IP addresses:
+    If you are running airflow on astronomer Cloud and your GCP is running in VPC, you will need to give access to the following IP addresses:

-    >
     - `35.245.140.149`
     - `35.245.44.221`
     - `34.86.203.139`
     - `35.199.31.94`

-    > *For more information on VPC access, [you can visit the Astronomer page on VPC Access here.](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/vpc-access)*
+    For more information on VPC access, you can visit the Astronomer page on VPC Access [here](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/vpc-access).

 ## Step 4: Initialize Your Airflow Project